 - Identity fraud

-The bankruptcy attorneys at Zachary C. Holbrook, P.C. are very experienced at properly filing for bankruptcy and protecting clients who may have been misinformed about their filings by an outside source.
+Bankruptcy attorney Zachary C. Holbrook, P.C. is very experienced at properly filing for bankruptcy and protecting clients who may have been misinformed about their filings by an outside source.
 The best way to prevent bankruptcy fraud charges is to hire the right legal counsel for your original filing.
 When you are accused of these serious crimes, Zachary Holbrook thoroughly investigates your case and help you get the best outcome possible.